monsoonmaelstrom/book2/book2.md

 ----

 We’re back in the stream the next morning.
 Alex and Davy are the only ones who aren’t here.
-I think they’re probably informing Alexandria ((???)) of yesterday’s happenings.
+I think they’re probably informing my mother of yesterday’s happenings.

 Gavin, Lisette, and Henry are still working on lighting the paper, but Henry and Gavin are further along than Lisette, working on lighting multiple pieces at the same time.
 Getting them started is easy because they’re all more or less doing the same thing as they were yesterday.